shamazmazum/voxvision/Tutorial.md

                           intersection[0], intersection[1], intersection[2]);
 ~~~~~~~~~~~~~~~~~~~~
 In the latter example the leaf node is returned where intersection is found or
-NULL if there is no intersection.
+`NULL` if there is no intersection.
 Note, that empty nodes (with no voxels in
-them) are also NULL, but there are no intersections with them in any case.
+them) are also `NULL`, but there are no intersections with them in any case.

 Voxrnd
 ------